What is DBT?

 How do I complete a diary card?

 You can download an app with your therapist if you prefer using your phone and send it to the therapist before your appointment, obtain a hard copy and bring it with you or we can email one to you to print.

 What do you do in individual DBT therapy?

 The first thing you do is review your diary card with your therapist.
 It is very important to have this each session as it lets the therapist know what specifically would be helpful to discuss.
-There are three primary targets we discuss (life threatening behaviors, therapy interfering behaviors and quality of life behaviors.)
+There are primary targets we discuss (life threatening behaviors, therapy interfering behaviors, quality of life behaviors, and increasing behavioral skills.)

 What do you do in skills group?

 Group is taught like a class.
 You start group with check in (reviewing the skills practice from the week prior), a mindfulness exercise and then the skills leader teaches the next skill and reviews the skills practice for the following week.
 For parents, group can help you recognize when your children are using skills and to help regulate your own emotions during times of distress (we all experience this from time to time!)

 How large are skills groups?